Oceanic-class ocean liner: Celtic

-The sixth and final ship of the group was originally to be called Arctic, however there had been another ship of that name which had sunk in 1854, and so the decision was taken to rename it Celtic whilst it was still being built.
-It was launched in June 1871.
+The sixth and final ship of the group was originally to be called Arctic, however there had been another ship of that name which had sunk in 1854, and so the decision was taken to rename the vessel Celtic whilst she was still being built.
+The ship was launched in June 1871.
 Celtic was the same design as Adriatic except for her engines being made by G. Forrester & Co.
 Her maiden voyage was in October 1871.
-She served with reasonable success on the North Atlantic route, until May 1887, when she was involved in a serious coilision with the fellow White Star liner Britannic, when she collided at right angle with the larger ship in fog, nearly sinking the Britannic and badly damaging Celtic.
+She served with reasonable success on the North Atlantic route, until May 1887, when she was involved in a serious coilision with the fellow White Star liner Britannic, when she collided at right angle with the larger ship in fog, nearly sinking Britannic and badly damaging Celtic.
 She was repaired and returned to service until 1891, when she was retired and put up for sale.
-In 1893, she was sold to the Danish Thingvalla Line, and renamed Amerika and put on the Copenhagen to New York route, however the ship was too large for the passenger loadings on that route, and the service was not a commercial success. and only eight sailings were made.
+In 1893, she was sold to the Danish Thingvalla Line and renamed Amerika and put on the Copenhagen to New York route.
+However, it was found that the ship was too large for the passenger loadings on that route, and the service was not a commercial success and only eight sailings were made.
 In 1898, she was sold for scrap.